Consensys/EthOn/EthOn_glossary.md

 The values txV, txR and txS correspond to the signature of the transaction and are used to determine the sender of the transaction.
 The value txS is a byte array of length 32.
 ### Transaction v-value
 [`ethon:txV`](http://ethon.consensys.net/txV)
 The values txV, txR and txS correspond to the signature of the transaction and are used to determine the sender of the transaction.
-The value txV is aecovery id, a 1 byte value specifying the sign and finiteness of the curve point.
-This value is in the range of [27,30], however we declare the upper to possibilities, representing infinite values, invalid.
+The value txV specifies the sign and finiteness of the curve point.
+Since EIP-155 it is used to realize a replay attack protection.
+It is calculated in the following way: txV = CHAIN_ID * 2 + 36
 ### TransactionReceipt
 [`ethon:TxReceipt`](http://ethon.consensys.net/TxReceipt)
 The transaction receipt is a tuple of four items comprising the post-transaction-state, the cumulative gas used in the block containing the transaction receipt as of immediately after the transaction has happened, the set of logs created through execution of the transaction and the bloom filter composed from information in those logs.